ranierishi/Node-CRUD/README.md

 # Node-CRUD
-A simple CRUD with NodeJs using Express and mongoDB
+A simple CRUD with NodeJs and Express.